Cool Old Games

 Spit is played using the Standard, 52-card Anglo-American deck.
 Each Player is granted their own, complete, 52-card deck.
 These decks are then shuffled, and each Player will wait.

 The setup for Spit has its own special rules.
-Both Players will agree through various means (flipping a coin, preference, etc.) which Player will start.
+Both Players will agree through various means (flipping a coin, preference, etc.) on which Player will start.

 Both Players will hold their deck with one hand, and leave the other on top of their deck, ready to draw the first card.